 We used frozen green beans and those seemed to work just fine with cook time.
-Our green beans were done the same time as the potatoes and meatloaf.
+Our green beans were done at the same time as the potatoes and meatloaf.

 A nice coat of olive oil spray works well for the veggies with a pinch of garlic salt.
 That’s all we felt the need for to season them.

 We used Yukon Gold Potatoes; however, you can use red potatoes as well.
 This also works with baby potatoes, which you see in these images.

 This particular recipe was enough to feed 6 too, which for our family of 4, we like that it gives us 2 extras for lunch or dinner the next day.
 Of course, that’s on the days that our son decides he doesn’t want seconds.